Pseudo-likelihood-based $M$-estimation of random graphs with dependent edges and parameter vectors of increasing dimension: Introduction

 \section{Introduction}

-Network data have garnered considerable attention in recent years \citep{Ko09a}, driven by the growth of the internet and online social networks that can serve as echo chambers and facilitate polarization, and applications in science, technology, and public health (e.g., the spread of infectious diseases through networks of contacts).
+Network data have garnered considerable attention in recent years, driven by the growth of the internet and online social networks that can serve as echo chambers and facilitate polarization, and applications in science, technology, and public health (e.g., pandemics).

-Substantial progress has been made on models of network data with independence assumptions, such as the $p_1$-model and the $\beta$-model \citep[e.g.,][]{HpLs81,ChDiSl11,YaXu13,RiPeFi13,karwa2016inference,YaLeZh11,Yaetal18,MuMuSe18,ChKaLe19}; exchangeable random graph models \citep[e.g.,][]{CaCaBr16,CaFo17,CrDe16}; random graph models with latent structure, such as stochastic block models \citep[e.g.,][]{NkSt01,ABFX08,BiCh09,Gao15,Gaetal17}, latent space models \citep[e.g.,][]{HoRaHa02,TaSuPr13}, and other latent variable models \citep[e.g.,][]{CaFo17,Ho18}; and exponential-family models of random graphs with constraints on the parameter space \citep[e.g.,][]{SnPaRoHa04,HuHa04,HuGoHa08,Sc09b,Mu13,ScSt19} or the dependence structure \citep{ScHa13}.
-That being said, fundamental questions arising from the statistical analysis of non-standard, dependent, and high-dimensional network data have remained unanswered.
+During the past two decades, substantial progress has been made on models of network data, including $\beta$- and $p_1$-models \citep[e.g.,][]{HpLs81,ChDiSl11,YaXu13,RiPeFi13,MuMuSe18,ChKaLe19}; exchangeable random graph models \citep[e.g.,][]{BiCh09}; stochastic block models \citep[e.g.,][]{ BiCh09, RoChYu11, AmChBiLe13,Gaetal18}; latent space models \citep[e.g.,][]{HpRaHm01}; and exponential-family models of random graphs \citep[e.g.,][]{Ha03p, Sc09b,ChDi11,Mu13,ScSt19}.
+Other models are small-world networks and scale-free networks with power law degree distributions.
+That said, despite strides in modeling and inference, fundamental questions arising from the statistical analysis of non-standard and dependent network data have remained unanswered.